Reviews of Mobile Police Patlabor (1988) and related work

 Animated feature.
 This is the movie where an Ingram pilot actually leaves its mecha to reload its enormous revolver by hand, which I hope is a joke.
 There is some slapstick and many good environments in the company of bad music.
 The detectives’ treks through E’s old haunts foreshadow later Oshii goodness.
 The Old Testament (ca. 164 BCE) supplies heavy-handed exotic mystery.
 The first English-language translator of this film, William Flanagan, stated on ANNCast in 2011 that as he struggled to produce 5 minutes of English per day, he gradually realized the script was a masterpiece.

-References here: “Silent Möbius” (1991), Neon Genesis Evangelion (1995), “On the Film Dark Blue World: A Dialogue with Producer Toshio Suzuki” (2002), Mind Game (2004), Shin Godzilla (2016), Mobile Suit Gundam: Hathaway (2021).
+References here: “Silent Möbius” (1991), Neon Genesis Evangelion (1995), Fullmetal Alchemist (2001), “On the Film Dark Blue World: A Dialogue with Producer Toshio Suzuki” (2002), Mind Game (2004), Shin Godzilla (2016), Mobile Suit Gundam: Hathaway (2021).

-moving picture sequel animation Japanese production mecha fiction
+moving picture sequel Japanese production animation mecha fiction

 Mobile Police Patlabor on Television (1989Moving picture, 20 hours)